rigetti/pyquil/docs/source/compiler.rst

 + ``! ! !
 Error: Matrices do not lie in the same projective class.`` The compiler attempted to decompose an operator as native Quil instructions, and the resulting instructions do not match the original operator.
 This can happen when the original operator is not a unitary matrix, and could indicate an invalid ``DEFGATE`` block.
 In some rare circumstances, it can also happen due to floating point precision issues.
+In the latter case, the issue is resolved simply by recompiling the program.
+If you issue cannot be solved, please contact support@rigetti.com or post an issue to `the github project page. <https://github.com/rigetti/quilc/issues>`_